So long the whiskers on your muzzle have grown

 So soft, as though it is the drop of wild honey

-And cry they name to crown the silent world
+And cry their name to crown the silent world

-'O, wise friend, with coffer of joy one is made'
+'O, wise friend, with a coffer of joy one is made'

 I ordain you on the knoll, and this announce